 Ecthyma is a skin infection characterised by crusted sores beneath which ulcers form.
-It is a deep form of impetigo as the same bacteria causing the infection are involved but ecthyma causes deeper erosions of the skin.
+It is a deep form of impetigo, as the same bacteria causing the infection are involved.
+Ecthyma causes deeper erosions of the skin into the dermis.

 Who gets ecthyma?

 People of all ages, sex and race can be affected, although children, elderly people and immunocompromised patients (eg diabetes, neutropenia, immunosuppressive medication, malignancy, HIV) tend to have a greater chance of infection.
 Other factors that increase the risk of ecthyma include:

 - High temperature and humidity, eg tropical places

 - Presence of minor injuries or other skin conditions such as scratches, insect bites or dermatitis

 - Untreated impetigo, particularly in patients with poor hygiene.